Porch light colors….what do they mean?

 Yellow Porch Lights

 Yellow porch lights are said to help reduce the number of bugs you have flying around.
-So some people will use them to help with this problem.
+If you are trying to get rid of bugs around your porch light, this is a great option to try.

 Pink Porch Light Meaning